pp-mo/ncdata/README.md

 # ncdata
+Generic NetCDF data in Python.

-NetCDF data interoperability between Iris and Xarray.
+Provides fast data exchange between analysis packages, and full control of storage formatting.

-Ncdata exchanges data between Xarray and Iris as efficently as possible
+Especially : Ncdata **exchanges data between Xarray and Iris** as efficently as possible
 > "lossless, copy-free and lazy-preserving".

 This enables the user to freely mix+match operations from both projects, getting the